ksator/EVPN_DCI_automation/README.md

 ### What to find in this repo:
 Network automation content for an EVPN DCI demo:
-- on network devices running Junos (qfx5000 and qfx10000).
+- On network devices running Junos (QFX5000 and QFX10000).
-- using Ansible, Jinja, YAML, Python.
+- Using Ansible, Jinja, YAML, Python.

 This automation content is not to build the setup (build phase).
 The setup is already up and running.
 This automation content is used to update the existing setup (i.e run phase) adding/removing/replacing/auditing vlans to the DCI configuration.